 This video demonstrates an AC IOL implantation in a 73 year old male with aphakia.
-He had a complicated cataract surgery previously and a lens was not implanted.
+He had a complicated cataract surgery previously.

 Surgery location: on-board the Orbis Flying Eye Hospital in Binh Dinh, Vietnam.